GOD’S VIEW ON THE FLESH (Part 2)

 Lastly, the flesh only produces death:

 The Scripture warns that sowing to the flesh, living to satisfy the sinful nature, walking according to the flesh, and setting your mind on the flesh will only result in corruption and death.

 Consider what the Scripture says about the ultimate fruit of the flesh:

 Make a list of all the things you do to please, gratify or appease the flesh.
-Knowing that the end of pleasing the flesh is eternal death, what then is your decision, determination or resolution today?
+Knowing that the end of satisfying the flesh is death, what then is your decision, determination, or resolution today?

-Remember that while it may feel good to indulge, pamper, or please the flesh, yet the ultimate end is ETERNAL DEATH!
+Remember that while it may feel good to indulge, pamper, or please the flesh, yet the ultimate end of walking in the flesh is death!